jesperolsson-se/jira-progression-gadget/README.md

 really important.
 One dashboard - one click - that they can look at whenever they need to.

+# How to contribute

+Thank you for considering to contribute to this project.
+We appreciate all efforts to improve this plugin, no matter how small.
+Please fork the repo, make your changes, and submit a pull request.
+Small pull request will be processed much faster and are less likely to be rejected.

 ## Quick start
 - Install dependencies:
 ```